How do I know who my academic advisor is?

 How do I get involved on campus?

 There are many organizations and activities that transfer students can get involved with.
 Refer to Involvement Link to see a complete list of student organizations at Michigan Tech.
 You can also refer to the student catalog for information about getting involved on campus.

 Or, consider getting involved by helping others.
-Student Activities hosts a number of community service positions and events throughout the academic year.
+Student Leadership and Involvement hosts a number of community service positions and events throughout the academic year.

 Where should I park?
 And what should I do if I get parking tickets?